EthanForrestCarr/OTCInterviewPresentation/README.md

 For each numeric field, the pipeline checks for missing values and basic plausibility.
 All ACS-derived metrics (`median_household_income`, `median_home_value`, `median_gross_rent`, `price_to_income`, `rent_to_income`, and `owner_cost_burdened_share`) are fully populated across all 44 `(year, geography)` combinations, and their ranges are consistent with expectations for county- and city-level data (e.g., home values in the low hundreds of thousands, rent-to-income ratios in the 14–20% range).
 The only systematic missingness occurs in `hud_fmr_2br`, which is `null` for 2022–2023 due to malformed HUD workbooks documented above.

 This quick load-and-check step ensures that the dashboard is built on a clean, internally consistent dataset, and it gives stakeholders confidence that apparent trends in the charts are not artifacts of parsing errors or unhandled missing data.

+---

+## Explore and Explain the Data

+After confirming the dataset was clean, the next step was to get acquainted with how affordability actually looks across places and over time.
+Using Python, the processed JSON was grouped by geography to compute simple summary statistics for key metrics: mean, minimum, and maximum price-to-income, rent-to-income, and owner cost-burdened share, along with 10-year percentage changes in median home values.

+This exploration showed clear and intuitive patterns.
+Homes are systematically more expensive relative to income in Minneapolis and Hennepin County than in Fergus Falls and Otter Tail County: average price-to-income ratios cluster around 4.0+ in Minneapolis versus roughly 3.0–3.3 in Fergus Falls and Otter Tail.
+Renters in Otter Tail spend the lowest share of income on rent (around 14–15%), while Minneapolis renters sit closer to 20%.
+Owner cost-burdened shares are highest in Minneapolis and lowest in Fergus Falls, with Otter Tail and Hennepin in between.
+Median home values have risen everywhere—on the order of 50–66% since 2013—with the fastest growth in the metro but substantial increases even in rural Otter Tail.

+These summary statistics informed the narrative and chart design.
+They confirm that Otter Tail still enjoys a meaningful affordability advantage over the Twin Cities, especially for homeowners, while also highlighting that rural households are not insulated from rising housing costs.
+The dashboard’s time-series charts make these contrasts and trends visible to non-technical stakeholders, turning the exploratory findings into an accessible story.